Skip to main content

 When your third-party application connects to https://api.claap.io/mcp, Claap prompts you to complete an OAuth flow.
 Complete the OAuth prompt to grant your application access to your Claap workspace.

-OAuth authentication verifies your identity and confirms that you have permission to access recordings, contacts, companies, and deals within your Claap workspace.
+OAuth authentication verifies your identity and confirms that you have permission to access recordings, transcripts, emails, contacts, companies, and deals within your Claap workspace, and to publish to Claap Slides on your behalf.

 If your application supports bearer token authentication, you can bypass the OAuth flow by adding an Authorization header to your MCP requests: